Azure/aks-engine/examples/dualstack/README.md

 ```

 ## Limitations

-- Dualstack clusters are supported only with kubenet.
+- Dual stack clusters are supported only with kubenet.
-- Dualstack clusters are supported only with Linux.
+- Dual stack clusters are supported only with Linux.
 - Egress pod internet routing will be available after this pending PR (https://github.com/kubernetes-incubator/ip-masq-agent/pull/45) will be merged.